-Mario Kart Live: Home Circuit has 4 accessibility features for Difficulty which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We've documented 5 accessibility features for Difficulty in Mario Kart Live: Home Circuit which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.

 Select Difficulty: Select the level of difficulty from a range of presets.
 This not only offers a way to adjust the challenge of a game but enables you to do so without dealing with individual criteria.

 Customise Difficulty: Customise different aspects of the game to create a challenge of an appropriate level.
 Adjusting elements individually enables you to tailor gameplay to suit your needs and style of play.

 Adjustable Anytime: You can adjust the difficulty while playing, without having to restart the level you are on.
 This enables you to quickly adjust the game to suit your needs and see the difference immediately.

 Adjust Speed: Adjust the overall speed of the game, or rewind play for a second attempt, to ease reaction times.
 By slowing the game, you have more time to interpret what is happening and then execute your actions.
 It also reduces the pressure on getting things right quickly or the first time you attempt them.

 Assisted Progress With Boosts: If you fail frequently the game automatically gets easier to ease the likelihood of failure.
 Or there’s an option to start this happening, like giving more health, lives or power each time you fail.
 Sometimes called Rubber Banding.

 We've documented 3 accessibility features for Getting Started in Mario Kart Live: Home Circuit which deal with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.

 Assistance During Play